IssaNasralli/TriFusionBD/ArcGIS_Pro_3/README.md

-# Training and Data Capping Module
+# The DEM and Slope Preprocessing Module

 ---